Collective modes and terahertz near-field response of superconductors: Electrodynamics of superconductors

 with the kernel modified to

-For longitudinal EM response, it is inappropriate to directly employ the `free' optical conductivity $\chi^{(0)}_{\mathbf{j} \mathbf{j}} + \langle D_{ij}\rangle$ or the density response $\chi^{(0)}_{\rho \rho}$ obtained from the BCS mean field Hamiltonian which breaks global $U(1)$ gauge invariance.
-They actually do not satisfy charge conservation: $K^{\mu \nu} q_\nu \neq 0$.
+For longitudinal EM response, it is inappropriate to directly employ the `free' optical conductivity $\chi^{(0)}_{\mathbf{j} \mathbf{j}} + \langle D_{ij}\rangle$ or the density response $\chi^{(0)}_{\rho \rho}$ obtained from the BCS mean field Hamiltonian, because the static mean field approximation breaks global $U(1)$ gauge invariance and thus does not satisfy charge conservation: $K^{\mu \nu} q_\nu \neq 0$.
 The reason is that longitudinal EM fields excite order parameter phase fluctuations that are not captured by Bogoliubov quasi-particles.

-The solution is to take into account the phase fluctuations which ensures charge conservation since the Euler-Lagrangian equation from \equa{eqn:phase_action} is just the continuity equation.
-By integrating out the phase (or simply solving the Euler Lagrangian equation of the phase), one finally obtains the EM action
+The solution is to take into account the phase fluctuations\cite{Anderson1958a,Paramekanti.2000,Benfatto.2004} which ensures charge conservation since the Euler-Lagrangian equation from \equa{eqn:phase_action} is just the continuity equation.
+By integrating out the phase (or equivalently by solving the Euler Lagrangian equation for the phase), one finally obtains the EM action

 where